Diksha098-R/Quizz_Backend/README.md

 # Quizz_Backend
 Backend for quizz app

 This project is built to serve as a backend support for Quiz app.
+It stores the questions which will be served on the client request.

 ### Setup process:
 Follow these steps to install & start the Backend server